-The benefits of boxing with gloves are plentiful: It’s a two-for-one cardio and strength workout, and the punching, jumping and fancy footwork are calorie blasters.
-“Body fat loss and muscle toning are the most predominant physical results you get from boxing, along with an increase in cardiovascular function,” says Mike Cooper, coach and owner of Triple 10 Boxing in Westwood.
+The advantages of boxing with gloves are plentiful: It’s a two-for-one cardio and strength workout, and the punching, jumping and fancy footwork are calorie blasters.
+“Benefits include improved endurance, cardiovascular conditioning, core and upper body strengthening, agility and self confidence,” says Ian Bate, owner of Upper Montclair Boxing Club.
 The routine can also sculpt muscles, improve hand-eye coordination and boost one’s mood.
 (Think about it: Could anything release more stress than hammering all of your aggressions into a punching bag?)
 Models such as Gigi Hadid and Ashley Graham are modern-day fans, and actors Denzel Washington and Sylvester Stallone brought the sport big-screen attention decades ago in The Hurricane and the Rocky series, respectively.

 But this is 2021, folks.
 Now the hot pugilistic trend for both men and women is “smart” boxing, in which technology is used to track each strike, to measure every punch.
 And yes, many of these exercises can be done in your living room—all that’s required is the equipment.